 5. You are physically present in a foreign country for at least 330 full days during any period of 12 consecutive months

-Another way to stay compliant with the current U.S. tax system through the FEIE is to pass the Physical Presence Test.
-In this test, you’ll have to be residing in a foreign country or outside the U.S. for 330 full days within 12 consecutive months.
+Another way to stay compliant with the U.S. tax system through the FEIE is to pass the Physical Presence Test.
+In this test, you’ll have to be residing in a foreign country for 330 full days within 12 consecutive months.

 For example, your employer assigned you to their branch in Australia.
 You’ll have to stay there for 330 full, 24-hour days within 12 consecutive months to become eligible for the FEIE.
 If they ask you to come back to the U.S. for some site work, your days in the U.S. will not count to the 330 days and could make you ineligible for the Physical Presence Test.

 Avoid Double Taxation With Foreign Earned Income Exclusion Today